Orbi home mesh wifi system: Pros, cons and tips

 If you don’t know how much you are paying per kWh, you should be able to find the cost per kWh on your electricity contract or in one of the electricity bills.

-Nowadays it is very common that the electricity contract details, the monthly or yearly electricity usage, and electricity cost can be accessed online.
+Nowadays, it is very common for the electricity contract details, the monthly or yearly electricity usage, and electricity cost to be accessed online.

-If you want to know the exact electricity usage of an air conditioner, your best option is to use a plug in power meter to measure the exact power consumption and electricity cost.
+Suppose you want to know the exact electricity usage of an air conditioner.
+Your best option is to use a plug-in power meter to measure the power consumption and electricity cost.

-All of our house appliances and devices like the washing machine, the dishwasher, the TV, or the printer are plugged into a wall socket.
+All our house appliances and devices, like the washing machine, the dishwasher, the TV, or the printer, are plugged into a wall socket.

 So, with a power consumption meter, we can determine how much electricity our appliances or devices are using, and, more importantly, we can measure the electricity usage over a period of time.

-If you want to find out how you can use a plug in power meter to measure your electricity usage and electricity cost, have a look at this YouTube video.
+If you want to find out how to use a plug-in power meter to measure your electricity usage and cost, look at this YouTube video.

 These are some simple and effective ways to reduce the electricity usage and the electricity cost of an air conditioner: